zsheill7/First-Project/README.md

  GitHub Pages is designed to host your personal, organization, or project pages directly from a GitHub repository.
 This means that you can easily create websites for free by uploading files into your Github account.

+ What is HTML?

+ HTML stands for Hypertext Markup Language, which is a scripting language that tells a hosting service (in this case Github Pages) what fonts, colors, and graphics your website will include.

  In this tutorial, we'll be learning how to use Github Pages and HTML to create a basic website.

  ## Step 1: Create a Github account